Purpose of this article

 Energy efficiency measures

-Measures (or projects) undertaken to reduce the portfolio’s energy consumption.
-Usually, the implementation of these measures is the result of technical building assessments which are focused on investigating the energy use and requirements of the building based on its characteristics and installed equipment.
+Measures undertaken to reduce energy consumption.
+Usually, the implementation of these measures is the result of technical building assessments focused on investigating the energy use and requirements of the asset based on its characteristics and installed equipment.

 Wall / roof insulations | N/A |